Deaod/spsc_queue/README.md

 ```
 Tries to remove all objects from the queue by calling `Callback` for each object, passing the address of each object to it, until either the queue is empty, or Callback returns `false`.
 Returns the number of times `Callback` was invoked and returned `true`.
 `Callback` is an invocable with one parameter of type `T*`, and a return type of `bool`.

+### Exception Safety
+All functions provide at least the basic exception safety guarantee.
+In special circumstances, like when using `write` with contiguous or random access iterators and `T` being trivially copy-constructible, a strong exception safety is guaranteed.

+Generally, an enqueue or dequeue operation will try to commit as much progress as possible in case of a thrown exception.
+This avoids having to undo uncommitted changes during stack unwinding.

 ## Benchmarks